A Price Floor Example To Drive Consistent & Healthy Cashflow 💱

 As the diagram above shows, when setting price floors, it is very important that the commercial team accurately determines the equilibrium price (where supply and demand are equal) before they change price floors.
 In the case of the graph above, the minimum price (P2) is below the equilibrium price (P1).
-Which indicates there is room for customer prices to rise to the natural market equilibrium and that the business has not reached its full pricing potential on that given product.
+This indicates there is room for customer prices to rise to the natural market equilibrium and that the business has not reached its full pricing potential on that given product.
 Conversely, when a price floor is set above the equilibrium price, quantity supplied will exceed quantity demanded, and excess supply, discounting or surpluses will commonly ensue (as discussed below).

 The Effects of a Price Floor

 Price floors can be a very useful way of protecting the business and the end consumer from opportunistic competitors i.e., businesses that freely enter price wars to win (steal) market share.
-However, misuse of price floors can have a negative effect on the market and your cashflow balance.
+However, misuse of price floors can have a negative effect on the market and your cash flow balance.
 Thus, it’s important to know what happens when they are not set correctly.

 Listed below are some of the effects of poorly set price floors:

 Excessive discounting can arise when price floors are artificially inflated to hide true costs from sales as a technique to protect margin.
-Customer prices set way above the market value and both manufacturers and distributors businesses quickly resort to a fairly tactical volume-based pricing strategy to off-load excess stock and inventory.
-Often all of this is done, without providing sales with tactics menu on a mix or understanding the EBIT impact excessive discounting has on price perception, margins and variable costs.
+Customer prices are set way above the market value and both manufacturers and distributors businesses quickly resort to a fairly tactical volume-based pricing strategy to off-load excess stock and inventory.
+Often all of this is done, without providing sales with a tactics menu on a mix or understanding the EBIT impact excessive discounting has on price perception, margins and variable costs.

 Setting price floors too high, especially for best-selling SKUs, can leave the business with a surplus of stock that’s difficult to shift.
-Excess inventory is when a business carries more stock than they need to meet their forecasted demand.
-Having excess inventory and stock on the floor can be difficult to shift which in turn creates a number of operational challenges such as: Increasing CAPEX (storage, service and inventory risk), issues with stock (quality, product failure), and stock obsolescence.
+Excess inventory is when a business carries more stock than they need to meet its forecasted demand.
+Having excess inventory and stock on the floor can be difficult to shift which in turn creates a number of operational challenges such as Increasing CAPEX (storage, service and inventory risk), issues with stock (quality, product failure), and stock obsolescence.

-When prices are raised above the market equilibrium, demand can drop off suddenly because customers may buy substitute goods instead (either from the business’ portfolio or from a competitor).
+When prices are above the market equilibrium, demand can drop off suddenly because customers may buy substitute goods instead (either from the business’ portfolio or from a competitor).
 For example, consumers may shift to buy cereals also priced at $2 per box if a loaf of bread’s price floor increases from $1.50 to $2.